kmcdono2/enc/index.md

 We use a customized version of (PERDIDO)[http://erig.univ-pau.fr/PERDIDO/] to answer questions like:
 - What are the "black holes" of geographic information in early modern reference works?
 - How do authors structure the delivery of geographic information?

-Specifically for the Encyclopédie, we study:
-- The relationships between spatial information, people, ideas, and other entities (such as events, objects, or institutions);
+- What are the relationships between spatial information, people, ideas, and other entities (such as events, objects, or institutions)?
-- How rural spaces are represented;
+- How are rural spaces represented?
-- How we might re-categorize geography subject articles based on their content (e.g. biographical) rather than their temporal or political status (modern, ancient, ecclsiastical, etc.).
+- How could we re-categorize geography subject articles based on their content (e.g. biographical) rather than their temporal or political status (modern, ancient, ecclesiastical, etc.)?

-##### Recent and forthcoming publications:

-Katherine McDonough, Ludovic Moncla, and Matje van de Camp, “Named Entity Recognition Goes to Old Regime France: Geographic Text Analysis for Early Modern French Corpora,” *International Journal of Geographical Information Science*, Special Issue: Spatial Computing for the Digital Humanities, 2019.

-Katherine McDonough, “Putting the Eighteenth Century on the Map: A Proposal for Early Modern French Geospatial Data Development,” in *Digitizing Enlightenment*, ed. by Glenn Roe and Simon Burrows (Oxford Studies in the Enlightenment, 2019).

-Katherine McDonough and Matje van de Camp, “Mapping the Encyclopédie: Geographic Text Analysis for the French Enlightenment,” *Proceedings: ACM SIGSPATIAL Workshop on Geospatial Humanities*, 7 November 2017.

 ### Early Modern Geographical Information